surryaansh/automation-two-way-sync-suryansh-singh/README.md

 # 🚀 Notion ↔ Trello Two-Way Sync

 A lightweight automation system that keeps Notion leads and Trello tasks in continuous two-way sync.
 Built in Python using real REST APIs.
-Created as part of the DeepLogic AI Automation & Integrations assignment.
+Created as part of the DeepLogic AI's "Software Engineer: Automation & Integrations" assignment.

 # 📌 Overview